mkbaldwin/notes-public/training/cloud/AWS-SAA/book/ch1-introduction.md

     * Create a predefined set of resources via CloudFormation.
  * AWS License Manager
     * Service that helps you manage software licenses.
-    * Dashboard that allows tracking usage, monitor compliance, and enforcing rules.
+    * Dashboard that allows tracking usage, monitoring compliance, and enforcing rules.
     * No recurring cost.
  * AWS Artifact
     * Allows for downloading compliance related information about their AWS accounts.